jrdngr/pngme_book/src/_introduction.md

 8. If you can't figure it out, ask the internet.
 The Rust community is very helpful.

-If you really really super duper want to see my code, you have to [send me your code](https://twitter.com/picklenrd) first.
+If you really really super duper want to see my code, [send me your code](https://twitter.com/picklenrd) first.